Forming an LLC (Limited Liability Company) in Maryland is a sound operational decision.

 - Step 5: Obtain an EIN (Employer Identification Number) from the IRS

-- Step 6: Open a business bank for Maryland LLC
+- Step 6: Open a business bank for your LLC

-1. Choose a name for your Maryland LLC
+1. Choose a name for your LLC (must be unique)

 Every new business entity needs to have a legal business name.
 Under Maryland laws, you must select a name that is: